About early childhood intervention

 High-quality early childhood intervention services and professionals will help you develop these skills and strategies by:

-- sharing ideas and strategies you can use throughout the day – for example, if your child uses a wheelchair, showing you play options that get your child moving in a fun way
+- sharing ideas you can use throughout the day – for example, if your child uses a wheelchair, they might show you play options that get your child moving in a fun way

-- helping you get resources – for example, if your autistic child is starting preschool, helping you develop social stories to ease the transition
+- helping you get resources – for example, if your autistic child is starting preschool, they might help you develop social stories to ease the transition

-- working with everyone in the family to provide support to your child, if you ask them to – for example, including a grandparent in your child’s physiotherapy sessions so they learn how best to play with your child
+- working with everyone in the family to support your child, if you ask them to – for example, they might include a grandparent in your child’s physiotherapy sessions so they learn how best to play with your child

-- listening to your concerns and encouraging you to voice your opinions, ask questions, share views and information, and make suggestions.
+- listening to your concerns and encouraging you to voice your opinions, ask questions, share views and information, and suggest things.

 Support for your child to take part in and learn through everyday activities

 Learning through everyday activities in familiar places with parents, family friends, siblings, peers and educators is the best way to support your child’s learning, development and independence.
 That’s because your child learns best when they feel safe, supported and included.

 This means that high-quality early childhood intervention services and professionals will come to your home or the places your child goes regularly.
 For example, they might: